jensheukers/a3_gearShop/README.md

 # Arma 3 Gearshop
-Arma 3 Gearshop is a shop system for altis life / NoPixel based servers (Should work on both).
+Arma 3 Gearshop is a shop system for altis life / NoPixel based mission-files (Should work on both).
 The script was used for a server that was to be developed but never released, Therefor I am releasing my script to the public.

 Enjoy! :)